NordPass Review

 Security and privacy

-NordPass is a new password manager, so it’s obvious that it’s safety hasn’t been put to trial by fire yet.
-However, we can already say that there are certain cases when this provider doesn’t hesitate to walk that extra mile.
+NordPass is a new password manager, so it’s evident that its safety hasn’t been put to trial by fire yet.
+However, we can already say there are certain cases when this provider doesn’t hesitate to walk that extra mile.
 Overall, I can say that NordPass offers solid security and privacy that matches or even surpasses the competition.

 Encryption